alirezarezaeikalat/mit-6.0001/readMe.txt

                         d. accessing objects in memory

-                  -it is depends on algorithm (this is ok) -running time varys between impelementation, for example for loop vary with while loop (this is not ok) -running time does not vary between computers (this is ok)
+                  -it is depends on algorithm (this is ok) -running time varies between implementation, for example for loop vary with while loop (this is not ok) -running time does not vary between computers (this is ok)

             3. abstract the second approach to the order of the growth: